VidushiB12/python-challenge/README.md

         7. The winner is the one with the greatest percentage of votes, hence I found the max item of the percentage list.

-        8. The results have been printed accordingly and exported to a new text file called results.csv.
+        8. The results have been printed accordingly and exported to a new text file called results.txt.